loafsprout/loafsprout/README.md

 ## ABOUT ME

 I am currently a 3rd year Computer Science major in Malayan Colleges Laguna.
-I aspire to create websites that promote aesthetics and accessibility as I believe that all users deserve to experience pleasant visuals and functionality in web.
+I aspire to create websites that promote aesthetics, inclusivity, and sustainability as I believe that all users deserve to experience pleasant visuals and functionality in web.

 ## SKILLS